atoy322/matc/Readme.md

 ## Features
 Functions supported are:
-- adding two arrays
+- adding two matrices
-- displaying an array data
+- displaying a matrix
 - calculating a matrix product
 - simplifying a matrix
-- calculating an inverse matrix
+- calculating the inverse matrix
-- calculating a determinant
+- calculating the determinant

 ## How to build a static or shared library
 ```shell